Skip to main content

 onCancelno

 function(data).
-Called when the buyer cancels the payment flow by closing the PayPal window or clicking cancel.
+Called when the buyer cancels the payment flow by closing the PayPal window or selecting cancel.

 The data object contains: